 From the released position, pull the parking brake lever up slowly and firmly.
-If the number of clicks is out of the range listed above, see your NISSAN dealer.
+If the number of clicks is out of the range listed above, see an authorized NISSAN dealer.

 With the engine running, check the distance between the upper surface of the pedal and the metal floor.
-If it is out of the range shown above, see your NISSAN dealer.
+If it is out of the range shown above, see an authorized NISSAN dealer.